Yenghe hatam: Language

 The Yenghe hatam is placed within a series of texts, which are linguistically distinct from the other parts of the Avesta.
 These texts are the major manthras, the Gathas and the Yasna Haptanghaiti.
 The language in these texts is considered to be more archaic and is therefore referred to as Old Avestan vis-a-vis the Younger Avestan of the other texts.
 However, among these texts, the language of the Yenghe hatam has been singled out due to a number of differences.
 One example of this differences in the language in the Yenghe hatam is the relative pronoun yeŋ́hē (whose), which seems closer to the Young Avestan form yeŋ́he than the Old Avestan yehiiā as used in Y. 51.22.

 To account for this, Karl Hoffmann has for instance labelled it pseudo-Old-Avestan.
 It has been argued that the manthra may have originated during the early Young Avestan period but was composed to make it appear more ancient.
 On the other hand, scholars like Cantera and Redard group the manthra together with a number of other texts, which, they claim form a distinct intermediate stage of Avestan.
 They call this variant Middle Avestan, and opine that these texts were composed chronologically between the Old and Young Avestan texts, thus representing proper Avestan during this time.

 Authorship

 There is no consensus on the authorship of the Yenghe hatam.
-According to Yasna 21, originally being the 3. frargard of the Bag nask, Zarathustra is its author.
+According to Yasna 21, originally being the 3. fragard of the Bag nask, Zarathustra is its author.
 This identification has, e.g., been affirmed by scholars like Gershevitch.
 On the other hand, scholars like Boyce have pointed to the linguistic idiosyncrasies of the manthra and concluded that it was composed by his early followers, who used the Gathic verse Y 51.22 as a model.